So, Who Is Mark Mirza?

 But prayer has now become my passion and mentoring others to spend quality time with God is what I want to do for the rest of my life on this earth.

-For many years I led the men’s prayer ministry for Dr. Charles Stanley at First Baptist Church, Atlanta, GA.
-That men’s group was known as the “Sons of Thunder.”
-I was in this role from March 2006 until November 2010 when Common Thread Ministries became a full-time ministry.
+For nearly 5 years I led the men’s prayer ministry for Dr. Charles Stanley at First Baptist Church, Atlanta, GA.
+That men’s group was known as the “Sons of Thunder,” from March 2006 until November 2010 when Common Thread Ministries became a full-time ministry.

-As part of the ministry, I coach and mentor men, women, churches, and organizations on how to start up and improve existing prayer groups – both in the United States and internationally.
+As part of the ministry, I coach and mentor men, women, churches, and organizations on how to start up prayer groups, improve existing prayer groups, and encourage personal prayer.
 I also conduct Prayer conferences for church leaders, pastors, and lay leaders, as well as our popular “Prayer Boot Camps” that are based on the movie War Room.

 People say that I have many Mark-isms or phrases that I use.
-One of my favorites is that “Prayer is more caught than taught,” meaning that if you want to learn to pray, get around people that pray.
-To that end, my prayer partner and I do about 30 Prayer Conference Calls every week in the USA.
+One of my favorites is that “Prayer is more caught than taught,” meaning that if you want to learn to pray, get around people who pray.
+To that end, my prayer partner and I do about 40 Prayer Conference Calls every week.
+But I also spend a lot of time praying with pastors and elected officials, mentoring their prayer lives, simply by praying with them.

 I have found that I enjoy teaching prayer through my writing.
 But not just theologically based encouraging books and booklets, I also enjoy writing historical Christian fiction.
 The first two novels in The Pray-er Trilogy are complete.
-“The Pray-ers, Book 1 – Troubles” is currently available on Amazon in both paperback and Kindle formats.
-“Book 2 – Spiritual Warfare” is available for presale, with a release date of April 2019.
+“The Pray-ers, Book 1 – Troubles” and “Book 2 – Spiritual Warfare” at MarkMirza.com/store.
 I also have a collection of children’s books, historical fiction and a number of accompanying short stories.

 I love to read Christian novels.
-The only problem is when I get done, I want to point to something that I’ve learned.
+The only problem is when I get done, I want to point to something I’ve learned.
 And that is my motivation for writing these novels.
-I want to get you involved in the lives of these pray-ers so that you can learn prayer simply by watching them.
+I want to get you involved in the lives of these pray-ers so you can learn prayer simply by being around them.

 I am quick to admit that prayer does not come easily.
 I have to work at it.
 I believe the Lord keeps me humble in this area which helps me in my speaking engagements.
 I have been told that I am a refreshing speaker with a bigger than life personality.

 I am married and live with my wife Naida in downtown Atlanta where we attend The Midtown Bridge Church.
 I collect old Christian books (mainly on prayer, of course).
-My wife and I have a horse, Jumper Do Vouga, boarded in North GA where they spend much of our spare time.
+My wife and I have a horse, Jumper Do Vouga, boarded in North GA where we spend much of our spare time.
 You will find pictures of me, my wife, Jumper, and our previous horses on a number of Facebook pages.
-I am also now on Twitter @CTMPrayer and @ThePray_ers.
+I am also now on Twitter and Instagram.

-In case you are wondering what it would take to bring me to your church or organization let me share it with you directly:
+In case you are wondering what it would take to bring me to your church or organization let me share it with you simply and directly, so there are no questions, and, so we don’t have to talk about it:

-So my remuneration policy is this: ‘Whatever your church or organization is comfortable with, I will be content with.”
-Money is never a reason for me to not be invited to speak.
+So my remuneration policy is this: “Whatever your church or organization is comfortable with, I will be content with.”
+Money is NEVER a reason for me to not be invited to speak.
 I even go a step further.
-I won’t even look at the check I receive until the next day, because I want to set up a barrier to making sure that money is never why I do what I do.
+I won’t look at the check I receive, until the next day, or later.

 Mark S Mirza